Bee’s Knees Cocktail

 • Lemon Juice: freshly squeezed lemon juice cuts through the sweetness of the honey, creating a well-rounded flavor profile that is both refreshing and invigorating.

-• Honey: The star of the show, honey, lends a luscious and silky sweetness to the cocktail.
+• Honey syrup: honey lends a silky sweetness to the cocktail.
 It provides a natural alternative to simple syrup and adds a distinct richness.
+Save the extra honey syrup for a Brown Derby cocktail!

 How to Make a Bee’s Knees